jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_dbobjectsprivileges.md

 * Execute permission on the following extended stored procedures: xp_enumerrorlogs , xp_readerrorlog, and xp_servicecontrol.
 * To be granted VIEW DEFINITION privilege on all databases on the monitored instance.

-## Spotlight on SQL Server Security and Encryption
+## Spotlight Enterprise Security and Encryption

-The following statement provides security and encryption information for Spotlight on SQL Server.
+The following statement provides security and encryption information for Spotlight Enterprise.

 Encryption is used by the product to encrypt the credentials that are used to connect to monitored connections and to store licensing configuration.